 Debate will include case studies and practical tips on how to:

-- Enable the Data driven organisation
+- Enable the Data driven organisation and improved CX

 - Assess and accelerate your organisation’s digital capabilities